eye-on-surveillance/sawt/README.md

 # The Great Inquirer

-The X app is an platform that aims to provide the New Orleanians with direct communication channels to their city council representatives.
-This app allows citizens to ask questions of their city council members by leveraging the power of previous statements made during these meetings.
+The Great Inquirer is a platform designed to facilitate direct communication between New Orleanians and their city council representatives.
+Our app aims to empower citizens by providing them with a comprehensive understanding of their city council members' stances on various issues.
+By leveraging publicly available statements made by council members, users can query the app to access valuable insights and informed perspectives.

 Features
-Transcription: The app utilizes speech-to-text technology to transcribe New Orleans City Council meetings accurately.
-These transcriptions serve as a foundation for the app's functionalities.
+Transcription: Our app utilizes advanced speech-to-text technology to accurately transcribe New Orleans City Council meetings.
+These transcriptions are meticulously processed to extract valuable insights and information.

-Community Engagement: Users of the app have the ability to communicate directly with their city council representatives.
-They can ask questions and provide feedback through the app's intuitive interface.

-Notifications: Users can opt-in to receive notifications about upcoming City Council meetings, important updates, or responses from council members.
-This ensures that the community stays informed and engaged in local governance. (??)
+Community Engagement: Users can easily search and query the app based on specific topics or issues of interest.
+The Great Inquirer scans the transcriptions and provides relevant statements made by city council members, enabling users to gain deeper insights into their perspectives.